 Use the guidelines in this article help ensure messages are delivered as expected to Gmail's inbox.
-Use the tips in this article to reduce the likelihood that Gmail blocks your messages or marks your messages as spam.
+The tips in this article reduce the likelihood that Gmail blocks messages, or marks messages as spam.
 Following these recommendations reduces the chances that:

 These guidelines are for anyone who sends email to Gmail users.
 A Gmail user is anyone with one of these Gmail account types:

 - A personal Gmail account, ending in @gmail.com.